-Bring artistic flair to the Certificate III in Bread Baking, the recognised qualification to become an Artisanal Baker or Bread Baker.
+The Certificate III in Bread Baking is the recognised qualification to become an Artisanal Baker or Bread Baker.

 Whether they want to work in their own bakery or a franchise, students will learn what it takes to bake bread products in a commercial baking environment, gaining skills in baking basic breads, artisan baked goods, savoury, sweet, and specialty flour products.